staslist/Biclustering_Epistasis/README.md

 BiClustering.py primarily contains code used in the bi-clustering algorithm.
 It also contains some code used to parse and annotate the interacting intervals output by bi-clustering.
 Bio_Filter.py primarily contains code used to pre-filter the SNPs before conducting epistasis procedure. hg19_to_hg38_ranges.py primarily contains code used to liftover the hg19 interacting interval loci to hg38.
+The code used to conduct replication epistasis/bi-clustering analysis in All of Us (AoU) cohort is contained within the AoU workbench.
+However, can be provided upon request.

 For further explanation or detail please contact me via email or by posting an issue to this repository.